 Customers can rebook free of charge on new bookings purchased through 19 March for travel through 30 November, 2020.
 For existing tickets the airline is waiving change fees for bookings made before 12 March for travel between 12 March and 30 April.
 However, the new travel date must be between 12 March and 30 November.

-From 28 March onwards, all of the international flights operated by the carrier are suspended at least until 17 April.
-The suspension on Colombian and Kyrgyzstan routes is expected to last even longer – at least until 30 of April.
+The airline announced that all of its international flights are suspended at least until May 28.
 A few exceptions are the routes which still are about to be served, namely Chicago, Washington, Hong Kong, Moscow and Addis Ababa.

 All tickets bought before March 20 for travel until the end of the year are subject to Zero Change Fee or Change to Open Ticket rights.
 Change requests can be made through the Turkish Airlines sales offices, call center, online channels and agencies from which the ticket was purchased.
 The airline also notes that the right to Zero Change Fee is for one time only and within the scope of the right to Change to Open Ticket, the current ticket should be cancelled at least an hour prior to the flight.

 The air carrier suspended all scheduled flights throughout its route network through May 22, 2020.
 Passengers who plan to fly starting from that date are advised to keep themselves updated on flight schedule and status changes on.

 The air carrier also stated that it is not able to operate its call center anymore, so the travellers, affected by such cancellations are asked to fill out a feedback form on the Ukraine International website to make changes to their ticket or to receive an electronic voucher, which will allow you to issue new tickets on air carrier’s website during the year.